lolaedun/lolas-boutique/README.md

 Admin user can edit products by clicking the edit button next to each product which loads up the pre-populated form.
 Standard user can update delivery information from their profile page.

-Once changes have been saved a flash message displays the named activity has been successfully updated.
+Once changes have been saved, toast message displays it has been successfully updated.

 ##### **DELETE**
 Admin user can delete products.
-A flash message appears confirming it has been successfully deleted and user is returned to the products page.
+A toast message appears confirming it has been successfully deleted and user is returned to the products page.